Parsl/parsl/docs/userguide/configuration/executors/htex.rst

 For hardware that uses Nvidia devices, Parsl allows for the oversubscription of workers to GPUS.
 This is intended to make use of Nvidia's `Multi-Process Service (MPS) <https://docs.nvidia.com/deploy/mps/>`_ available on many of their GPUs that allows users to run multiple concurrent processes on a single GPU.
-The user needs to set in the ``worker_init`` commands to start MPS on every node in the block (this is machine dependent).
+The user needs to set the ``worker_init`` command of the Provider to start MPS on every node in the block (this is machine dependent).
 The ``available_accelerators`` option should then be set to the total number of GPU partitions run on a single node in the block.
 For example, for a node with 4 Nvidia GPUs, to create 8 workers per GPU, set ``available_accelerators=32``.
 GPUs will be assigned to workers in ascending order in contiguous blocks.
 In the example, workers 0-7 will be placed